 You don’t have to use the journal every time or every day.
 But do it sometimes and you will soon see the fruit, so that I won’t need to convince you.

-Suppose you read slowly like I do—about the same speed as you speak—200 words a minute.
-If you read 15 minutes a day for one year (just 15 minutes, say just before supper, or just before bed), you will read 5,475 minutes in the year.
+Suppose you read slowly like I do — about the same speed as you speak — 200 words a minute.
+If you read fifteen minutes a day for one year (just fifteen minutes, say just before supper, or just before bed), you will read 5,475 minutes in the year.
 Multiply that by 200 words a minute and you get 1,095,000 words that you would read in a year.
-Now the average book has about 360 words per page (that's what Carson's book has).
+Now the average book has about 360 words per page (that’s what Carson’s book has).
 So you would have read 360 words into 1,095,000, or 3,041 pages in one year.
-That's 13 books the size of Carson's book, or reading his in 21 days.
-All that in 15 minutes a day.
+That’s thirteen books the size of Carson’s book, or reading his in 21 days.
+All that in fifteen minutes a day.